Rentier state: Examples

 Moreover, because control of the rent-producing resources is concentrated in the hands of the authorities, it may be used to alternately coerce or coopt their populace, while the distinction between public service and private interest becomes increasingly blurred.
-There is, in the words of Noah Feldman in his book After Jihad, "no fiscal connection between the government and the people.
-The government has only to keep its people in line so that they do not overthrow it and start collecting the oil rents themselves."
+There is, in the words of Noah Feldman in his book After Jihad:

 Outcomes

 Consequently, in these resource-rich rentier states there is a challenge to developing civil society and democratization.
 Hence, theorists such as Beblawi conclude that the nature of rentier states provides a particular explanation for the presence of authoritarian regimes in such resource rich states.

 Beblawi identifies several other characteristics particularly associated with rentier oil states.
 For example, where the government is the largest and ultimate employer, the bureaucracy is frequently bloated and inefficient – and indeed comes to resemble a rentier class in society.
 Moreover, local laws often make it impossible for foreign companies to operate independently.
 This leads to a situation where citizenship becomes a financial asset.
 To do business, foreign enterprises engage a local sponsor (kafil) who allows the company to trade in his name in return for a proportion of the proceeds – another type of rent.
 In addition, the oil rent leads to secondary rents, usually stock market or real estate speculation.

 Rentier state theory foregrounds important puzzles in contemporary politics.
-For example, as Abulof asks, “If rents increase regime stability, especially authoritarian durability, why, then, are rentier regimes, particularly in authoritarian petro-states, more prone to civil wars?”
-Looking at the Middle East, “why have certain rentier states (such as Kuwait, Oman, Qatar, the Kingdom of Saudi Arabia, and the United Arab Emirates) remained so remarkably stable, while others (such as Algeria, Bahrain, Iran, Libya and Sudan) have become—either before or during the Arab Spring—scenes of violent unrest?”
+For example, as Abulof asks, "If rents increase regime stability, especially authoritarian durability, why, then, are rentier regimes, particularly in authoritarian petro-states, more prone to civil wars?"
+Looking at the Middle East, "why have certain rentier states (such as Kuwait, Oman, Qatar, the Kingdom of Saudi Arabia, and the United Arab Emirates) remained so remarkably stable, while others (such as Algeria, Bahrain, Iran, Libya and Sudan) have become—either before or during the Arab Spring—scenes of violent unrest?"
 Abulof points to political legitimacy as a determining factor, and argues that authoritarian rentier regimes are in fact more fragile than they seem to be.

 The crucial nature of oil has led to a situation where non-oil states have started to behave like rentier states.
 This can be seen for the region as a whole – so some states have been able to exploit location rent due to their strategic location, for example, as sites for military bases.
 More significantly, inter-state relations in the region have been affected as oil states try to ensure stability and tranquillity for their rent by buying allegiance from neighbouring states – in effect, sharing the oil rent.
 Beblawi highlights the case of Egypt whose receipt of financial aid from oil-rich neighbours declined significantly after Camp David, and money going instead to Iraq, Syria and the PLO who were considered more assertive.